<Warning: This post has nothing to do with technology, information security, or anything else I normally blog about>

 Stephanie was allergic to legumes and also suffered from Asthma, which required her to use a special prescription inhaler.
 I never realized the extent that allergies can impact us until one day in August 1994.
 Some friends were planning a camping trip the next day, so Stephanie and I had planned to spend the evening together.
 I hadn’t heard from her most of the day and even called her work a couple of times to no avail.
 For some reason I was experiencing a little more angst than the situation seemed to warrant.
 I finally called her work and spoke with her boss who said “I’m sorry, something happened to Stephanie, the EMTs took her to Alta Bates a couple of hours ago…”

-I hurriedly called Alta Bates and spoke with a nurse “listen, I don’t know what happened, but my girlfriend was brought into the ER at Alta Bates recently and I want to know how she is” after what seemed like an eternity I heard Stephanie’s mom’s voice on the other end of the line “Amrit.
+I hurriedly called Alta Bates and spoke with a nurse “listen, I don’t know what happened, but my fiance was brought into the ER at Alta Bates recently and I want to know how she is” after what seemed like an eternity I heard Stephanie’s mom’s voice on the other end of the line “Amrit.
 I’m sorry…Stephanie is dead” I rushed to the hospital and was given one final opportunity to say good-bye.
 Tubes and wires were all over the place, they had tried hard to save her, but ultimately…silence… what was left was a cold, lifeless, uninhabited shell.

 It felt like the Universe, that God – if he existed, had just reached into my chest and ripped out my heart.